SockTrader/Binance-local-exchange/README.md

 Note: for security reasons all API calls that contain the X-MBX-APIKEY header will be blocked, the script will exit with code 1.
 Use at your own risk.

-## ROADMAP
+## Roadmap
-Spot account trades
+- Spot account trades
-Margin account trades
+- Margin account trades
-Configuration
+- Configuration
-..
+- ...